-When you create a cluster of Container Service for Kubernetes (ACK), note the following limits:
+When you create a Container Service for Kubernetes (ACK) cluster, take note of the following limits:

 - By default, each account has specific quotas on cloud resources that can be created.